 Having decided to grow petunias again this year after a couple of unsuccessful attempts, I’m now thinking that maybe I should have chosen something else.
 We’ve had such awful winds and rain that a couple of containers were completely destroyed one night, but I was pleased to discover that the Petunia ‘Night Sky’ and Petunia ‘Amore Queen of Hearts’ stood up to the rain quite well.
 I think I’ll grow smaller petunias in future, rather than the big ones, although I really like them.

 Was it a bird?
 Was it a squirrel?

-………….I actually found out later that it was a Sugar Glider from Australia.
-Whilst walking away from a garden centre to the car I saw something on the trunk of one of the Yucca trees that was in a planter just outside the entrance.
-As we got closer it looked like a baby squirrel but then it took off and jumped about 10 metres on to a wall covered in ivy.
-We watched it for a few minutes it then disappeared.
-On checking Google found that the Sugar Glider is sometimes bought in this country as a pet but because they are very difficult to keep, they are then let loose.
-I hope it survived all the rain we had had lately, I am just grateful that Alan was with me and also saw it otherwise I might have thought I was seeing things.
+…I actually found out later that it was a Sugar Glider from Australia!
+On my last visit to a garden centre, I saw something on the trunk of one of the Yucca trees just outside the entrance.
+As we got closer it looked like a baby squirrel but then it took off and jumped about 10 metres onto a wall covered in ivy.
+We watched it for a few minutes before it disappeared.
+On checking Google I found that Sugar Gliders are sometimes bought in this country as a pet but, because they’re very difficult to keep, they’re then let loose.
+I hope it survived all the rain we’ve had lately.
+I’m just grateful that Alan was with me; otherwise I might have thought I was seeing things!

 I started gardening 65 years ago on my Dad’s allotment and now live in Bournemouth, where spend a lot of time gardening since retiring.
 In 2012 I won the Gold Award for Bournemouth in Bloom Container Garden.
 I am a member of Thompson & Morgan’s customer trial panel.